 📍 13, Place Saint Georges – 31000 Toulouse

-Open since 1873, you’d be forgiven for thinking that they’ve perfected their cassoulet recipe over the years.
+Open since 1873, you’d expect them to have perfected their cassoulet recipe over the years.
 And as they so aptly explain, “our cassoulet is entirely ‘home-made’: the beans are Castelnaudary ingots grown in the Lauragais region, the home-cooked goose confits come from the Landes and Périgord regions, and the Toulouse sausage and ‘andouillette de couennes’ are made by Maison Garcia, charcutiers at the Victor Hugo market”.
 Le Colombier, a must-try address.

 📍14, Rue de Bayard – 31000 Toulouse